MartinuzziFrancesco/rnn-ndvi/README.md

 # Learning Extreme Vegetation Response to Climate Forcing: A Comparison of Recurrent Neural Network Architectures

+> [!WARNING]
+> This is a research repository, the code contained in here is provided as is.

+> [!IMPORTANT]
+> The paper is available on [EGUSphere](https://egusphere.copernicus.org/preprints/2023/egusphere-2023-2368/)

 This repository contains the scripts to reproduce the results of the paper: Learning Extreme Vegetation Response to Climate Forcing: A Comparison of Recurrent Neural Network Architectures.
 This readme provides a brief overview of the contents of the repository.
 If you need more detailed instructions please contact me at martinuzzi@informatik.uni-leipzig.de.

 Folder Structure:

   - data: Contains scripts related to data processing.